ashcat2005/AstrophysicsPython/01.LorentzGammaFunction/ReadMe.md

-#Exercise 01
+# Exercise 01

-To calculate the Lorentz Gamma function for a value of normalized velocity v/c entered by the user.
+Create a code to calculate the Lorentz Gamma function for a value of normalized velocity v/c entered by the user.
 Print this value.